A residential well can be a great asset to a household.

 It is your job to make sure your well is properly installed, meets safety standards, and is pumping clean water.

-It can also involve a lot of troubleshooting minor issues.
+Owning and maintaining a water well can also involve a fair ammount of troubleshooting, especially minor issues.

 That is until it’s time to call a pro.